kazuy/start-nextjs/README.md

 ## Overview

-This repository is for learning [Next.js Tutorial](https://nextjs.org/learn/basics/create-nextjs-app).
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).